o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/in-game-survey-api-submission-operations.md

   &cloud; in-game surveys in &ALYlong;. '
 title: Answer Submission Operations
 ---
-# Answer Submission Operations<a name="cloud-canvas-cloud-gem-in-game-survey-api-submission-operations"></a>
+# Answer Submission Operations {#cloud-canvas-cloud-gem-in-game-survey-api-submission-operations}

 You can use answer submission operations to manage answer submissions to your Cloud Canvas in\-game surveys\.